noelb/vizutil.js/README.md

 ## Point Objects

-In keeping with our design philosophy, we don't introduce our own "point" or "vector" object.
+In keeping with our design philosophy, we don't introduce our own "point" or "vector" objects.

-Instead, we use a simple array with two elements as a point.
-The zero position is "x", the one position is "y".
-Here is an example:
+Instead, you can either pass in an array containing two values (x & y.)

 `
 let mypoint = [123,567]